 Either make them completely chocolate mixing all the ingredients together.
 Alternatively, make up the batter without the cocoa, add a little batter in a separate bowl and whisk in the cocoa powder to make fun designs.

-Easy Chocolate Crêpes Recipe
+How to Make Chocolate Crêpes - Easy Recipe

 How to Avoid Lumps in the Crêpe Batter